Our Story

 Professor

-Father Bayer was born in Colombia.
-He entered the seminary in 2015, was ordained in Florida in 2022, and has served as Bishop Sanborn's secretary since.
-He occasionally makes mission trips to South America and serves as a substitute teacher or proctor when needed.
+Father Bayer was born in Nevada.
+He entered Most Holy Trinity Seminary in 2015 and was ordained in 2022.
+Since then he has served as Bishop Sanborn's secretary.
+He occasionally makes mission trips to South America and, when needed, serves as a substitute teacher and proctor at the Seminary.